port-labs/port-docs/docs/single-sign-on/okta.md

 - Your Okta teams will be synced with Port, automatically upon user sign-in.
 - Set granular permissions on Port according to your Okta groups.

-## How to Configure the Okta App Login to Port​
+## How to configure the Okta app integration for Port​

 ### Step #1: Create a new Okta application